 Add the tomato paste diluted with a little water (2-3 tablespoons) and finish cooking

-If necessary, occasionally add a tablespoon of hot water to prevent it from drying out too much
+If necessary add a spoonful of hot water from time to time to prevent it from drying out too much

-After about 45 minutes, check the meat's tenderness with a fork
+After about 45 minutes check the meat's texture with a fork

 Don't be afraid of the large amount of garlic

-If everything goes well, you won't even notice it, and you can pour the sauce over the meat arranged on the serving plate
+If everything has gone well you won't even notice it and you can pour the resulting sauce over the meat arranged on the serving plate

 Pan